© Copyright Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.

 e.g., for accountants: objectivity, confidentiality, accuracy, etc. Identify which values produce behaviors that exhibit these traits.

-3. Identify values needed to address current issues in your workplace.
+3. Identify the values needed to address current issues in your workplace.

 4. Identify any values needed, based on findings during strategic planning.